 We know you’re super busy movin’ and groovin’, though, so we’ve done the legwork and compiled a list of the health and mental advantages you can rack up as a music lover — or even a music maker!
-If you’re not blasting the radio in your car at max volume — or, better yet, teaching yourself to play the drums — by the end of it, then consider us out of ideas.
+If you’re not blasting the radio in your car at max volume — or, better yet, teaching yourself to play the drums (or guitar!) — by the end of it, then consider us out of ideas.

 - Music’s intellectual benefits are endless (for all ages).
 Kids who take music lessons at a young age are predicted to have a higher IQ and a better academic performance than those who don’t, but music helps adults stay sharp, too!
 As we age and begin battling issues related to memory and the brain (like Alzheimer’s disease and strokes), music can aid recovery and help us maintain more intellectual function.

 - Music can help you control your appetite.
 If you’re looking to curb your calorie intake, consider adding a little mood music to your dinner routine.
 Research from Georgia Tech University suggests that soft background tunes can help people enjoy their meals more, while eating less.

 - Chemically speaking, music really does make you happier.
 Studies show that listening to music prompts your brain to release more dopamine, better known as the “feel-good” neurotransmitter.